donlelek/donlelek.github.io/_posts/2015-03-09-text-only-workflow.md

 Change that to `your_file.pdf` and you will get a PDF, Pandoc transforms the file according to its extension.
 You can also combine multiple markdown files in one output file, just add them after `your_file.md`.

-You can check the MS Word file result of running Pandoc in the source document of this post (you guessed well, a markdown file) in [here](https://dl.dropboxusercontent.com/u/128600/posts/text-only-work-flow.docx).
+You can check the MS Word file that resulted from running Pandoc in the source document of this post (you guessed well, a markdown file) in [here](https://dl.dropboxusercontent.com/u/128600/posts/text-only-work-flow.docx).

 [newwinlogo]: http://i.stack.imgur.com/B8Zit.png